segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/troubleshooting.md

 3. Browser Cache: Try clearing the browser cache, as this is a common cause for ChunkLoadError.

-4. Cloudflare Caching: If you're using Cloudflare, disable caching for the Segment JS file.
+4. Cloudflare Caching: If you're using Cloudflare to proxy Segment, please disable caching for the Segment JS file.

 ## Do you see events appear in your debugger?